-Pelosi orders flags at half-staff to honor John Lewis; possible he could lie in state
+Trump, Pelosi order flags at half-staff to honor John Lewis; possible he could lie in state

 Washington prepares to memorialize the late civil rights icon

-Flags at the White House and U.S. Capitol were lowered to half staff Saturday morning to honor the late Rep. John Lewis, who died Friday night at the age of 80.
+Flags at the White House and U.S. Capitol were lowered to half staff Saturday morning to honor the late Rep. John Lewis, who died Friday night at the age of 80 and President Trump ordered all American flags to be lowered nationwide for the rest of the day.

 The tribute to signify a nation in mourning is the first of what is expected to be many ways the civil rights leader and longtime congressman from Georiga will be eulogized.